-It is illegal to intentionally, knowingly or recklessly obstruct a street, sidewalk, building entrance, elevator, stairway, or hallway, or disobey a reasonable request from a peace officer or other person in authority to move from such location.
-(18-9-107 C.R.S.)
+It is illegal to intentionally, knowingly or recklessly obstruct a street, sidewalk, building entrance, elevator, aisle, stairway, or hallway, or disobey a reasonable request from a peace officer, firefighter, or other person in authority to move from such location.
+(Colo.
+Rev. Stat. § 18-9-107 )

 Disrupting Lawful Assembly:

 It is illegal to obstruct or interfere with a gathering or meeting by any physical action, verbal utterance, or other means.
-(18-9-108 C.R.S.)
+(Colo.
+Rev. Stat. § 18-9-108 )

 Interference with Educational Institutions:

 It is illegal to willfully deny to students, employees, or visitors: lawful freedom of movement on institutional premises; lawful ingress or egress to facilities; and lawful use of the property or facilities of the institution.
-It is also illegal to impede faculty or staff at an institution in the performance of their duty or to impede a student of an institution in the lawful pursuit of his or her educational activities.
+It is also illegal to impede faculty or staff at an institution in the performance of their duties or to impede a student of an institution in the lawful pursuit of their educational activities.
 It is also illegal to willfully refuse to leave the premises when requested to do so by a person in authority, when disrupting or interfering with the functions of the university.
-(18-9-109 C.R.S.)
+(Colo.
+Rev. Stat. § 18-9-109)

 Public Buildings, Trespass, Interference:

-It is illegal for any person to so conduct himself at any public building owned or operated by the state, to willfully deny to any public official, public employee or invitee the right to enter and use facilities or leave such facilities.
-It is also illegal to impede any public official or employee in the lawful performance of their duties.
-(18-9-110 C.R.S.)
+It is illegal for any person to conduct themselves at any public building owned or operated by the state, to willfully deny to any public official, public employee, or invitee the right to enter and use facilities or leave such facilities.
+It is also illegal to impede any public official or employee from the lawful performance of their duties.
+(Colo.
+Rev. Stat. § 18-9-110 )

 Harassment:

-It is illegal for a person to: strike, shove or subject another person to physical contact; or repeatedly insult, taunt or challenge another person in the manner likely to provoke a violent or disorderly response when the intent is to harass, annoy or alarm the other person.
-(18-9-111 C.R.S.)
+It is illegal for a person to: strike, shove or subject another person to physical contact; or repeatedly insult, taunt, or challenge another person in the manner likely to provoke a violent or disorderly response when the intent is to harass, annoy or alarm the other person.
+(Colo.
+Rev. Stat. § 18-9-111 )

 Unlawful Conduct on Public Property:

-It is unlawful for any person to enter or remain in any public building or on any public property or to conduct himself in or on the same in violation of any order, rule, or regulation concerning any matter prescribed in this subsection, limiting or prohibiting the use or activities or conduct in such public building or on such public property ...
-(18- 9-117 C.R.S.)
+It is unlawful for any person to enter or remain in any public building or on any public property or to conduct himself in or on the same in violation of any order, rule, or regulation concerning any matter prescribed in this subsection (1), limiting or prohibiting the use or activities or conduct in such public building or on such public property ...
+(Colo.
+Rev. Stat. § 18- 9-117 )

 Failure or refusal to leave premises or property upon request of a peace officer - penalties - payment of costs:

 A person committing certain violations or conduct may also be billed for any extraordinary expenses resulting from such violations.
-(18-9-119 C.R.S.)
+(Colo.
+Rev. Stat. § 18-9-119 )

 Riot Law:

-If you are convicted of engaging in riotous behavior, the minimum penalty is immediate suspension from all state supported universities for at least 12 months.
-(23-5-124 C.R.S.)
+If an individual is convicted of engaging in riotous behavior, the minimum penalty is immediate suspension from all state supported universities for at least 12 months.
+(Colo.
+Rev. Stat. § 23-5-124 )

-NOTE: This list of laws relevant to rallies, demonstrations and gatherings is intended to be informative, however, it is not exhaustive of all statutes that may apply, and the CSU Student Conduct Code is also applicable to activities associated with demonstrations and assemblies.
-Statutes are subject to change; always consult official statutes.
+NOTE: The above list of laws is provided for informational purposes only.
+It is not intended to be exhaustive of all laws that may apply.
+Additionally, members of the CSU community should be mindful that other University policies, including but not limited to, the CSU Student Conduct Code. also apply.
+Laws are subject to change; always consult official statutes, case law, and policies.

 CONTACTS AND RESOURCES